 - Track and tweak campaigns

-Media buyers are media planners’ operational counterparts.
+Buyers are planners’ operational counterparts.
 There is some overlap when it comes to optimizing campaigns; planners and buyers work together to adjust the tactics so they make the best use of the budget.

 Media Planning: How to Create a Media Plan